Glencore

 A historic partnership

-During the initial phase of metallurgical project, SMSP contributed the Koniambo orebody and strengths of its local presence.
-Falconbridge (absorbed in 2006 by Xstrata Plc, merged in 2013 with Glencore) made in consideration of the feasibility studies, the full funding and guaranteed the successful completion of works.
+During the initial phase of the metallurgical project, SMSP brought the Koniambo Deposit and the advantages of its local presence.
+Falconbridge (absorbed in 2006 by Xstrata PLC, which merged with Glencore in 2013) provides the feasibility studies and all the financing, and guarantees that the work will be carried out properly and ramped up.

-The joint venture KNS SAS has been created to manage the construction and operation of the ferronickel processing plant with a nominal capacity of 60,000 tonnes per year.
-It is 51% owned by SMSP and 49% by Glencore, the Swiss giant commodities trading.
+A joint venture, KNS SAS, has been set up to manage the construction and operation of the plant, which will convert ore into ferronickel with a nominal capacity of 60,000 tonnes per year.
+The Plant Equity’s 51% is owned by SMSP and 49% by Glencore, the Swiss Commodities Trading Giant.

 1996